SCP-CN-Tech/Interwiki/README.md

 (which, being the base theme of the site, has a priority number of 0), so its priority is 1 (Sigma-9's priority plus one).

+### Writing CSS

+The internal structure of the Interwiki is designed to be consistent with the standard sidebar used on SCP sites.

+The Interwiki is a single `html#interwiki body div.side-block`.
+Inside is a `div.heading p a#refresh-link`, which is the title of the side block.
+Beneath the `.heading`, a series of `div.menu-item[name]` will be created, with the value of `name` corresponding to the branch's language code.
+Inside each `.menu-item` is an `img.image` containing the Sigma-9 bullet point, followed by an `a[href]` for the translation link.

 # Development

 Install locally with [NPM](https://www.npmjs.com/):